MartinNikolovMarinov/JavaScriptResources/README.md

 * It disables features that are confusing or poorly thought out.

 ## How do you enable strict mode?

-Simple.
-Toss this at the top of a program to enable it for the whole script:

 ```js
 // First way is to use it globally.
 'use strict';